CygnusX123/Mod-2_Web_Dev_Specialist/Readme.md

 - i.
 All Metrics
 -     1. How many people are visiting my site
 -     2. How many email sign-ups is my site getting
+-     3. How many people go to social media pages from website

 ii.
 KPI's - KEY PERFORMANCE INDICATORS
 -     1. Number of Email Addresses Collected